Monicalr0/SurviveUni/phase2/SurviveUni/README.md

 SurviveUni
 =
-This is a course project for CSC207.
+This is a course project for CSC207 Fall 2019 at the University of Toronto.

 **General Information :**